Email Communications for Salesforce Admins

 MUCH THANKS

 Many thanks to Robin, the best manager, mentor, and someone I could just talk life with, and Arun, a wonderful project sponsor and collaborator!
-Grateful to the Content Experience, Technology Readiness & Communications, and Research & Insights teams for a wonderful and growing summer.
+This was the first time I got to try out UXR in an industry setting, and I'm grateful to the Content Experience, Technology Readiness & Communications, and Research & Insights teams for a wonderful and growing summer.